openedx/openedx-events/README.rst

 .. code-block::

   # Clone the repository
-  git clone git@github.com:edx/openedx-events.git
+  git clone git@github.com:edx/openedx-hooks.git
-  cd openedx-events
+  cd openedx-hooks

   # Set up a virtualenv using virtualenvwrapper with the same name as the repo and activate it
-  mkvirtualenv -p python3.8 openedx-events
+  mkvirtualenv -p python3.8 openedx-hooks

 Every time you develop something in this repo